microsoft/tilecode/mechanics.md

 (the buttons on a gaming handheld).

 For example, the classic Snake video game can be partially described as follows:
-- "the snake is composed of a head and body segments"
+- the snake is composed of a head and body segments
-- "the snake is always in motion"
+- the snake is always in motion
-- "each segment of the snake body follows the segment/head in front of it"
+- each segment of the snake body follows the segment/head in front of it
-- "the user changes which way the head of the snake moves using the direction pad"
+- the user changes which way the head of the snake moves using the direction pad
-- "the snake grows by one segment each time it eats an apple"
+- the snake grows by one segment each time it eats an apple
-- "the game ends if the snake head collides with a barrier or a segment of the snake body"
+- the game ends if the snake head collides with a barrier or a segment of the snake body

 Game mechanics generally fall into one of three categories:
 - **player rules** govern how the player sprite moves - in TileCode, usually via a **press** rule, as well as **smash** events